Our Community

 Our members are computer programmers, artists, teachers, therapists, caregivers, scientists and more.
 We follow diverse spiritual and secular paths.
 We help each other out in ways large and small.
 Examples include sharing information and advice, lending and sharing skills and items of all kinds, and driving each other to the airport or to appointments.

-Community spaces in the Main House are places both for official community meetings as well as casual or impromptu get-togethers.
-Our shared mail room with community bulletin board is a nexus of the community.
-Maintaining our Main House, built in 1924, (part Common House, part residences) also gives us opportunities to work together.
+Community spaces in the Main House are places for official community meetings and events as well as casual or impromptu get-togethers.
+Maintaining our Main House, built in 1924, (part Common House, part residences) also gives us opportunities to work together, as does managing our two acres of woodland, lawn, planted borders and garden.

-The community has an abundance of interior common space in the 1924 Edwardian mansion (the Main House), with new kitchen, 3-season porch with a gas fireplace, elevator, 3 wood-burning fireplaces in the living room, community dining room, library/media room, a workshop, a laundry room, a children’s playroom, and an office.
+The community has an abundance of interior common space in the 1924 Edwardian mansion (the Main House), with commercial-grade kitchen, dining room, 3-season porch with a gas fireplace and dance floor, and gathering places like our living room and wood-panelled library, both with wood-burning fireplaces.
+Other community spaces include a workshop, guest rooms, a laundry room, children’s playroom, teen room, exercise room, maker space and paint and craft room.

 Our History